|

 Strolling through Holland Park feels like stumbling on something magical.

-The vibrant and picturesque public park situated in the Royal Borough of Kensington and Chelsea, is best known for its formal gardens, sweeping lawns, large tree-lined pathways, and hidden architectural gems.
+The vibrant and picturesque public park is situated in the Royal Borough of Kensington and Chelsea, best known for its formal gardens, sweeping lawns, large tree-lined pathways, and hidden architectural gems.

 Visiting Holland Park also means instant access to some of Kensington’s best attractions including an open-air theatre, an adventure playground, an animal enclosure, a Japanese Garden, and even the historic Orangery.